 Imagine a country at the forefront of technology, with a world-renowned educational system, but where talking about sex in schools is still a challenge full of silences.
 This is Japan.
-While animes and pop culture may suggest liberalism, the reality of sex education in Japanese classrooms is marked by a deep cultural shyness.
+While anime and pop culture may suggest liberalism, the reality of sex education in Japanese classrooms is marked by a deep cultural shyness.
 Why does this happen?
 And what are the consequences for young Japanese people?

 How does sex education work in Japan?